nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     * `add linkedin 1 alexyeoh`: Adds LinkedIn account to candidate's existing contact information.

-    * `github Alex Yeoh`: Redirects the user to the Github account of the candidate [provided github has been added previously].
+    * `github Alex Yeoh`: Redirects the user to the GitHub account of the candidate (provided github has been added previously).

 --------------------------------------------------------------------------------------------------------------------